Hot Air Tool Troubleshooting: Weak Heat Output

 Fixing a Clogged Heat Element Nozzle

-Damage of this type can be caused by a clogged nozzle, which limits the amount of air pushed through the element.
-When too little air escapes, pressure grows within the hot-air tool, causing the element to overheat and burn out.
+Blockage of this type can be caused by a clogged nozzle, which limits the amount of air pushed through the heating element.
+When too little air escapes, pressure grows within the hot-air tool, causing the heating element to overheat and burn out.

 To prevent this buildup, it’s important to clean off excess plastic from both the top and sides of the nozzle after every weld, using a stainless steel wire brush.
 See below for some tips:

 - Use a motion away from your body when scraping the plastic.

 - Make sure to clean the element while the nozzle is still hot.
 Once the plastic cools and hardens, the job becomes much more difficult.

 - Protect your hands and eyes from heat and melted plastic by wearing protective gloves and glasses, and holding the tool in a clamp.

 By routinely cleaning hot-air tool nozzles after every use, you can help to extend the life of the heating element.
 This will reduce unnecessary downtime, and save you money in ongoing maintenance and supply replenishment.

 If you’re still having pour heat output after cleaning the nozzle, please contact IHS for assistance.

 Stay up-to-date on all things industrial heating with our newsletter.
 Click to subscribe!